Payero/ccdp-gui/README.md

 5285307c71f9        mongo:3.2         "docker-entrypoint..."
 Up       mongo
 ```

+  If you want to see a working version do the following (thanks Kevin Kelly):
+- Clone the gui-angular project
+- Get the feat-react-temp
+- docker-compose build && docker-compose up
+- http://&lt;hostname&gt;:20223 shows the angular version that we n longer use
+- http://&lt;hostname&gt;:20223/react shows the React version we are incorporating

 ### To Do:
 - Is not running, there is an error message about port 61613, don't know why.
     - It works if you run the same python code outside the container